Everdend’s Top Brokerage Picks

 Which brokerage offers the best dividend stock screener?

-Schwab offers the most comprehensive dividend screening tools, with 15+ dividend-specific criteria including growth rates, payout ratios, and dividend consistency metrics.
-Vanguard is a strong alternative with mid-level screening capabilities.
+Interactive Brokers offers the most comprehensive dividend screener with 20+ criteria, including growth rates, payout ratios, and consistency metrics.

 Can I automatically reinvest dividends but also withdraw a portion for income?